What is Orthopaedics?

 Orthopaedic specialists will be called on to help once a problem has been diagnosed by your GP for further specialist assistance.
 A GP will refer you to an orthopaedic specialist who will firstly work to fully diagnose the problem.
 They may ask you to move in certain ways to determine whether there is any pain or difficulty with mobility.
 Often, they will be able to tell you straight away what the problem is, although sometimes they will need to perform tests to further analyse your body to be able to confirm a diagnosis, such as x-rays or blood tests.

 Once they are sure of the disease or injury, they can start to work to treat the issue.
 Treatment will usually consist of surgery, medication or exercises, or a combination of these.
 For surgery, there will be a recovery time where you will be given exercises to help you to regain strength and movement in the affected area.
 Medication can be given to manage pain or to reduce inflammation.
 Exercises can sometimes improve a condition to the extent that surgery is not required.
 Exercises can help with mobility and can either be administered by a physiotherapist as a course of treatment or performed at home.

 Orthopaedic specialists carry out many different surgical procedures, the most common of which are explained here.

-The vast majority of orthopaedic surgeons will have a specialist interest or area of expertise, so they will have experience in dealing with issues that closely relate to yours.
-Often you will be referred to someone with specialist knowledge of related cases to ensure that you receive the best treatment.
+The vast majority of orthopaedic surgeons will have a specialist interest or areas of expertise, so they will have experience in dealing with issues that closely relate to yours.
+You will be referred to someone with specialist knowledge of related cases to ensure that you receive the best treatment.